Parliament ends debate on Mid-Year Fiscal Policy Review of 2021 Budget

 The Majority Side supported the statement, describing it as a review of President Nana Addo Dankwa Akufo-Addo’s programme for accelerated recovery from the devastating impact of the COVID-19 pandemic.

-The Minority, on the other hand, accused the Minister of Finance of presenting a superficial budget review, which is called; “the New Patriotic Party’s 2021 Manifesto” rather than a mid-year budget review.
+The Minority, on the other hand, accused the Minister of Finance of presenting a superficial budget review, which it called; “the New Patriotic Party’s 2021 Manifesto” rather than mid-year budget review.

 Winding up the debate, the Majority Leader and Minister for Parliamentary Affairs, Mr Osei Kyei-Mensah-Bonsu, said the Mid-year Policy Statement would restore and sustain macro-economic stability.